Thank you for getting in touch!

 A helical pier resists compression and tension loads transmitted axially or laterally primarily by the unique action of the surrounding soil pressing on the helix plates.

-Unlike a poured concrete foundation that needs bore-holing or a driven steel pile system that creates noise and vibrations as it pounds the pile down, a helical pier is turned into the ground by a hydraulic gear motor
+Unlike a poured concrete foundation that needs bore-holing or a driven steel pile system that creates noise and vibrations as it pounds the pile down, a helical pier is turned into the ground by a hydraulic gear motor.

 As the helical pier turns down into the ground, the soil exerts force on the helix plates and, to a lesser extent, the shaft of the pier itself (known as "skin friction").